 W110 - PDQ Competent User Course

 Course material is delivered through multi-media presentations, written material and an emphasis on hands-on training.
 All candidates must successfully complete a written test and skills evaluation.
-A PDQ Competent User card will be issued upon completion of the training with an expiry of one year.
+A certificate of completion will be issued upon completion of the training with an expiry of two years.

 · Understand general work-at-height safe practices